With the emergence of multiple data-generating channels and streams, data is growing at an explosive pace.

-For instance, Crayon Data’s proprietary cross-category Taste Graph, combines internal and external data across areas like taste, influence, context and behaviour to plot the affinity of every product in the world to every other.
+For instance, Crayon Data’s proprietary cross-category Taste Graph, combines internal and external data across areas like a taste, influence, context, and behavior to plot the affinity of every product in the world to every other.

-This massive graph is then used, to build revolutionary apps like Crayon’s MAYA – a personal concierge that simplifies and delivers ultra-personalised choices through an app.
+This massive graph is then used, to build revolutionary apps like Crayon’s MAYA – a personal concierge that simplifies and delivers ultra-personalized choices through an app.

 Ultra-personalised choices in a mobile world

 The digital era consumer is on the go, working at play and playing at work, and shopping is often play enabled by mobile devices and improved wireless access.
 The virtual and physical worlds are layered over each other, as consumers communicate in a virtual world, while they move through a physical one.
 Tapping into the consumer’s behavior and tastes, striking the right balance between privacy and ultra-personalization to serve up limited, but highly relevant choices that make the purchase decision easier, is the holy grail of modern customer engagement.